Ramzi Fawaz: Selected publications

-The New Mutants: Superheroes and the Radical Imagination of American Comics (New York: NYU Press, January 2016).
+The New Mutants: Superheroes and the Radical Imagination of American Comics (New York: NYU Press, 2016).

 I Cherish My Bile Duct as Much as Any Other Organ': Political Disgust and the Digestive Life of AIDS in Tony Kushner's Angels in America, Special Issue On the Visceral, edited by Marcia Ochoa, Sharon Holland, and Kyla Wazana Tompkins.
 GLQ 21.1 (2015): 121–152.

 Space, That Bottomless Pit: Planetary Exile and Metaphors of Belonging in American Afrofuturist Cinema.
 Callaloo 35.4 (2012): 1103–1122.

 Where no X-man has Gone Before!'
 Mutant Superheroes and the Cultural Politics of Popular Fantasy in Postwar America.
 Special Issue on Speculative Fictions, ed.
 Priscilla Wald and Gerry Canavan.
 American Literature 83.2 (Summer 2011): 355–388.